-Thus, the relation between certainty and criterion is severed and the ontological status of criteria itself is disturbed, for Cavell asks, quoting Wittgenstein, "what are criteria criteria of?"29 But Cavell doesn't leave us in an abyss with respect to the unreliability of our criteria.
-He equips us to settle with the "threat of skepticism" by talking us down from our disappointment with criteria, since criteria function as criteria "in certain circumstances" as Wittgenstein and Malcolm repeatedly emphasize.30 In the instance of someone groaning, it could either be because the person is in pain or because he is feigning pain for a rehearsal.
+Thus, the relation between certainty and criterion is severed and the ontological status of criteria itself is disturbed, for Cavell asks, quoting Wittgenstein, "what are criteria criteria of?"
+But Cavell doesn't leave us in an abyss with respect to the unreliability of our criteria.
+He equips us to settle with the "threat of skepticism" by talking us down from our disappointment with criteria, since criteria function as criteria "in certain circumstances" as Wittgenstein and Malcolm repeatedly emphasize.
+In the instance of someone groaning, it could either be because the person is in pain or because he is feigning pain for a rehearsal.
 Neither scenario disturbs the equation between groaning and pain, for in both scenarios, groaning remains as a pain behavior.
 A person's groaning as part of a rehearsal is an instance of pretending to groan in pain.
-Hence, criteria dictate the conditions for something to be like something or for something's being so, even when things are not necessarily thus and so.31 And, in certain circumstances, the satisfaction of the criteria seems fully concomitant with certitude.
-About how Wittgenstein's work circumvents the pathos associated with skepticism, Cavell says, "while at the same time this work seems to give the impression and often seems to some to as-
+Hence, criteria dictate the conditions for something to be like something or for something's being so, even when things are not necessarily thus and so.
+And, in certain circumstances, the satisfaction of the criteria seems fully concomitant with certitude.
+About how Wittgenstein's work circumvents the pathos associated with skepticism, Cavell says, "while at the same time this work seems to give the impression and often seems to some to assert, that nothing at all is wrong with the human capacity for knowledge, that there is no cause for disappointment, that our lives, and the everyday assertions sketched by them, are in order as they are."
+The longing for a balance in "the struggle of despair and hope" that he identifies in Wittgenstein's works reflects the arbitrariness of criteria and simultaneously preserves the apparent stability and meaning that they enable.